 Role Of HM Treasury

-At a macro level, we are responsible for maintaining control over public spending, deciding how money is raised from taxpayers, setting the direction of the UK’s economic policy and working to achieve strong and sustainable economic growth.
-Our policy team advise Ministers and ensure they have the information they need when making decisions.
+HM Treasury is the government’s economic and finance ministry.
+We maintain control over public spending, decide how money is raised from taxpayers, set the direction of the UK’s economic policy and work to achieve strong and sustainable economic growth.

 Our specific priorities are: